 Single Use license

 One of three ArcGIS Pro license levels (Basic, Standard, and Advanced).
-The Standard license level includes all the functionality of the Basic license level and adds functionality in the areas of editing and data management.
-See ArcGIS Desktop license levels.
+The Standard license level includes all the functionality of the Basic license level and adds functionality in the areas of database management, editing, and data validation; networks and topological fabrics; imagery and remote sensing; exploratory analysis; and geoprocessing.

-An ArcGIS Desktop software license that is valid for a specific time period, usually one year, after which it must be renewed.
+An ArcGIS Pro software license that is valid for a specific time period, usually one year, after which it must be renewed.
 See License duration.

 Compare to Perpetual license.